tuura/pangraph/README.md

 # pangraph [![Build Status](https://travis-ci.org/tuura/pangraph.svg?branch=master)](https://travis-ci.org/tuura/pangraph)

-Pangraph is a Haskell library which offers for parsing and serializations for graph files.
+Pangraph is a Haskell library which offers parsing and serializations for graph files.
 As well as conversions to other Haskell graph formats.
 An example format is [GraphML](http://graphml.graphdrawing.org/).
 A graphml file could for example represent the following graph, with vertices from `A` to `E` and connections, the edges, between them.
 ![a-sample-graph](examples/graphs/network.svg)
 Source: